HavierHeng/PreSeQL/src/pager/README.md

+# Database - Disk and in-memory representations differences

+When dealing with database files, it is important to distinguish between on-disk and in-memory representations.

+For the most part, due to `mmap()` the on-disk representations are exactly the same as the in-memory mapped version of the file.

+When dealing with disk representations of a database, there are some good rules to follow in the code:
+1) it is important to ensure that all data are statically sized (e.g arrays have a fixed upper bound on sizes set in DEFINE).
+This is used a lot when defining header sizes.
+2) It is also important to be careful to sync the changes to the disk using `fsync()` and `msync()`, failure to do so might result in unsaved changes to the file.
+3) Be conscious of page alignment which is determined by the OS.
+It is generally 4096 bytes.
+This is as not aligning to 4KB will result in unnecessary I/O even if it exceeds by 1 byte.
+Hence, a lot of parts of the code, intentionally pad the headers until they fit in 4KB even if it appears to be wasted space.
+This is also limits how much stuff we can store in the header in practice.

+Due to the 3rd limitation, header metadata in disk usually has to try to keep within the 4KB limit.
+Even if it means that the representation is not as optimal for searching or querying.
+Hence, usually when the VM boots up, it loads in the compact disk format (e.g a free page list) and puts it into memory where it can be as large as it wants without I/O penalty (e.g a Radix Tree which might be 10-20MB in practice, but up to a few GB in worst case).

 # Database file disk file format

 The pages at the back of the database file can grow dynamically in count.

 A page is determined by the OS kernel, but is normally 4096 bytes or 8192 bytes.
 We keep within this page limit as it minimizes I/O (1 I/O operation per page retrieval) since the page is the smallest unit that can be retrieved from disk.

-Breaking the page alignment will cause unnecessary I/O operations.
+Breaking the page alignment will cause unnecessary I/O operations, as well as write amplification (possibly leading to unnecessary disk wear).
 Hence all pages are intentionally padded to 4096 bytes even if its not used.
 A page has to be strictly aligned.

 ```
-[ Page 0 ]
+[ Page 0 ] Header Metadata - Stores magic number, versioning and roots of various tables - acts as a boot sector
-  └─ Magic number, Page size, Version
-  └─ Roots of special system catalogs tables (page 1-4 )

-[ Page 1 ] - track each table, its names and its root page
+[ Page 1 ] Table Catalog (B+ Tree Root Page) - track each Index Page for each table, its names and its root page and Index type
-  └─ Table catalog (B+ Tree Root page): table_id, table name, root page, schema ID, flags (hidden/system)

-[ Page 2 ] - track columns for each table
+[ Page 2 ] Column Catalog (B+ Tree Root Page) - track column schema for each table
-  └─ Column catalog (B+ Tree Root Page): table_id, column_name, type, order

-[ Page 3 ] - track FK relations
+[ Page 3 ] Foreign Key Catalog - track Foreign Key Constraints between table to table
-  └─ Foreign Key catalog (B+ Tree Root Page): table_id, column_name, type, order

 [ Page 4..X ]
   └─ Table Data Pages (slotted page implementation) - stores the actual data
   └─ Index Pages (B+ trees) - Internal nodes, and leaf nodes which point to data (or other nodes)
-  └─ Overflow Pages - for big INTEGER and TEXT that do not fit
+  └─ Overflow Pages - for big INTEGER and TEXT that do not fit within a page
-  └─ Free Pages - holes in pages created after deletion of pages (a bitmap/radix tree in the Page 0 header keeps track of what pages are free for reuse - to fill in holes)
+  └─ Free Pages - Pages marked as freed in database file, these are holes created after deletion of pages (a bitmap in the Page 0 header on disk keeps track of what pages are free for reuse - to fill in holes)
 ```

 # Header of database